 By doing so, we can provide better, faster incident response based on the mutual and comprehensive understanding of the environment—including both its advantages and vulnerabilities.
 We do this through seeking enhanced visibility, carrying out manned reconnaissance, and regularly conducting response readiness drills.

 One of the most important things we do when we begin working with new clients is to install endpoint technologies that automatically monitor for threats and rapidly gather forensic data following an attack.
 These tools enhance our visibility across an environment and allow us to respond more effectively to an attack.
 They can be thought of as the initial scout and ensuring the tactical team that follows close behind can secure the position or, in this case, the endpoint.

-Blackpanda additionally deploys SentinelOne, a behavior-based endpoint detection and response (EDR) tool that works as a sentinel, monitoring endpoint processes and holding a position.
 Typical anti-virus tools simply act as gatekeepers, blocking only processes with known threat signatures.
-Behavior-based EDR instead works by observing the overall activities of a computer, setting a baseline of normal behavior in the environment, and flagging suspicious behaviors themselves—detecting even new threats with previously unrecognized signatures.
+Behaviour-based EDR instead works by observing the overall activities of a computer, setting a baseline of normal behaviour in the environment, and flagging suspicious behaviours themselves—detecting even new threats with previously unrecognised signatures.

 Manned Reconnaissance | Compromise Assessments

 Even the most advanced cyber security technologies may be thwarted or evaded as cyber criminals continue to evolve their tactics daily.
 For this reason, we highly recommend businesses amplify their reconnaissance efforts through regularly conducted human-led Compromise Assessments.